shhossain/computer_science/README.md

    and so on.

-**Variables are immutable**: In functional programming, we can't modify a variable after it's beem initialized.
+**Variables are immutable**: In functional programming, we can't modify a variable after it's been initialized.
-We can create new variables- but we can't modify existing variable, and this really helps to maintain state throughout the runtime of a program.
-Once we create a variable ans set its value, we can have full confidence knowing that the value of that variable will never change.
+We can create new variables- but we can't modify existing variables, and this really helps to maintain the state throughout the runtime of a program.
+Once we create a variable and set its value, we can have full confidence knowing that the value of that variable will never change.

 ## [Operating Systems](Operating%20Systems/readme.md)
 An operating system (or OS for short) acts as an intermediary between a computer user and computer hardware.
 The purpose of an operating system is to provide an environment in which a user can execute programs conveniently and efficiently.